geoserver/geoserver/doc/en/user/source/geowebcache/rest/layers.rst

 .. note::

    If trying to delete a tile layer that is an integrated ``GeoServerLayer``, only the GeoWebCache layer definition will be deleted; the GeoServer definition is left untouched.
-To delete a layer in GeoServer, you will need to use the GeoServer :ref:`REST API <rest_extension>` to manipulate GeoServer resources.
+To delete a layer in GeoServer, use the :ref:`GeoServer REST API <rest_extension>` to manipulate GeoServer resources.

    On the other hand, deleting a GeoServer layer via the GeoServer REST API *will* automatically delete the associated tile layer.